 - Dover Downs

 - Turf Paradise

 As of now, FanDuel Racing doesn’t have a rewards program as it does for daily fantasy.

 Like with sports betting in Pennsylvania, we think FanDuel will eventually add some type of rewards program to keep bettors coming back.

 We anticipate something like daily fantasy where FanDuel rewards you based on how much you bet on the site.
-You can also bet that it will have contests to win trips and experiences at some of the bigger horse races throughout the country.

 Deposits and withdrawals will work exactly as they do for FanDuel’s other online products.
 Pennsylvania banking options include: